 Do you think the structure that’s been created to administer and operate the Fair Hydro Plan—and that OPG plays a role in—is a structure that will provide for transparency as it related to the borrowing and the accounting?

-The structure that has been set up in fact ensures a higher level of transparency than is often seen with government programs
+The structure that has been set up in fact ensures a high level of transparency.

-As these deferred amounst are funded through true third party financing, that process by design in financial market space requires disclosure and oversight including credit rating agencies, the OEB, external audit of the Trust itself, additional OPG disclosure in its reports, oversight from lenders through Trust indenture documents
+As these deferred amounts are funded through third party financing, the process by design in financial market space requires disclosure and oversight including credit rating agencies, the OEB, external audit of the Trust itself, additional OPG disclosure in its reports, oversight from lenders through Trust indenture documents

-By comparison, this level of disclosure is often missing in government funded
+Ratepayers and taxpayers will be able to clearly see the financial results of the Trust as it relates to the legislation.

+All of this will be reported in OPG’s financial reports on a quarterly and annual basis.

 OPG Accounting and External Experts